 - Clunky motor

 - Difficulty to carry

 3. SKIL 3410-02 Table Saw – Best Value

 The SKIL 3410-02 is the best beginner table saw that you can get for the money this year.
 This is a 10-inch table saw that works well and offers many of the same features that other good table saws offer, and it does so with a good, affordable price tag.
 Unfortunately, unlike our top two choices, the SKIL 3410-02 lacks a few things that make the others so great.

-Yes, the components are of decent quality and it cuts through just about anything, however, the ultimate flaw with the SKIL 3410-02 is that it isn’t the easiest to handle, which means that it isn’t the easiest to use.
+Yes, the components are of decent quality and it cuts through just about anything.
+However, the ultimate flaw with the SKIL 3410-02 is that it isn’t the easiest to handle, meaning it isn’t the easiest to use.
 In terms of handling the SKIL 3410-02, it works, but not as well as it could or should.
-You get many good features when you purchase this table saw, no one will dispute that, but the simple fact of the matter is that it handles rather clunkily and that means if you want to cut something, it’ll take a little extra time and energy on your part.
+You get many good features when you purchase this table saw, no one will dispute that, but the simple fact of the matter is that it handles rather clunkily—and that means if you want to cut something, it’ll take a little extra time and energy on your part.

 4. Hitachi C10RJ Table Saw

 Hitachi is a well-known Japanese manufacturer.
 They’ve been in business for many, many years, and their products are usually of fairly reasonable quality.
 The Hitachi C10RJ is no exception to that rule, but the reason that it isn’t in our top-three is that it doesn’t really have anything special going for it, and it might actually be a bit difficult to people who want a beginner table saw because of all of the features and the confusing manual.